Wealth Architect · · 10 min read

 The guideline that makes sense: keep 30–40% of your portfolio genuinely liquid at all times.
 Truly liquid—not 'liquid except for capital calls' or 'liquid unless markets drop.'

-The Advice You Took at a Party
+Advice You Took at a Party

 Founders network with other wealthy people.
 Conferences, dinners, private gatherings.
-Conversations naturally turn to investments, structures, strategies.
+Conversations naturally turn to investments, structures, and strategies.

 It sounds compelling.
 They're clearly smart.
 They've clearly done well.
 If it works for them, maybe it works for you.